ee292d/labs/lab0/README.md

 <image src="doc_images/vscode5.png" width="400px"/>

-Click on that, and type in the same address and username that you used to ssh into the Pi earlier.
-For example, if you were able to ssh in using the command `ssh petewarden@192.168.86.29`, you would enter that whole command into the text field.
+Click on that, and type in the same address that you noted down from the earlier steps, and the username you picked when flashing the SD card.

+For example, if you picked the username `petewarden` and the IP address of the board is 192.168.86.29, you would enter `ssh petewarden@192.168.86.29` into the text field.

 <image src="doc_images/vscode6.png" width="400px"/>